 The proposed Preliminary Plat (See Attachment C - Proposed Improvements) includes 56 lots for single-family attached and detached homes, two commercial lots, two multi-family lots, and additional outlots for open space.
-Individual home lots are typically between 6,300 square feet and 13,000 square feet.
+Individual home lots are typically between 6,300 square feet and 12,322 square feet with the exception of two lots which are significantly larger.
 All lots meet minimum size requirements, and frontage requirements for the FS-RL zoning district.